orangejuice/blog/data/activity/book-ikigai-冲绳岛幸福长寿秘诀-2019/record.en.md

 ---
-title: "IKIGAI: The Secret of Longevity from Okinawa"
+title: "IKIGAI: The Secrets to Happiness and Longevity from Okinawa"
-slug: ikigai-the-secret-of-longevity-from-okinawa
 category: book
 status: todo
 rating: 0